nikerla/vc-content/pages/glossary/e-procurement-software.md

             <p><strong>Update Of Records</strong> - All transaction activity must flow through the general ledger</p>
         </li>
     </ol>
-    <h2 class="sub-title">What is e-procurement software?</h2>
+    <h2 class="sub-title">What is e procurement software system?</h2>
     <p class="text">E-procurement software is enterprise software that automates and integrates the spectrum of an organization's procurement cycle.
-A good e-procurement software solution will increase transparency associated with spending and approval processes.</p>
+A good e procurement software solution will increase transparency associated with spending and approval processes.</p>
-    <p class="text">For example, an e-procurement system allows customers to browse online catalogs, add goods to the shopping cart, and send requisition.
-However, online e-procurement automation goes far beyond the online shopping experience.
+    <p class="text">For example, an e procurement system allows customers to browse online catalogs, add goods to the shopping cart, and send requisition.
+However, online procurement automation goes far beyond the online shopping experience.
 It involves many of the procedures, functions, and workflows, which make the e-procurement fast and cost-effective.
 Its implementation allows to reduce manual errors and paper-based processes due to smart automation and visibility of your purchasing mechanism.
-E-procurement software removes most document operations from the procurement team, which can focus on high-value tasks, not paperwork.</p>
+E procurement software removes most document operations from the procurement team, which can focus on high-value tasks, not paperwork.</p>
     <p class="text">Effective e procurement platform streamlines the procurement procedures and delivers visible cost-saving results.</p>
     <p class="text">Of course, procurement software offers differ in features and provided options.
 Some of them are suited for big corporations, while other solutions are less complex and fit better for small or medium businesses.</p>
     <h2 class="sub-title">What is engineering procurement and construction management?</h2>